subamanis/mezura/README.md

     2) if it is present in a configuration file (see '--save' and '--load' commands).

 --exclude
-    1..n arguments separated with whitespace, can be a folder name or a file name (including extension).
+    1..n arguments separated with whitespace, can be a folder name, a file name (including extension), or a full path to a folder or file (unfortunately whitespace in the path is not allowed here)

     The program will ignore these dirs.